 You must make an applications via the appointed third party administrator, Marsh Commercial.

-The deadline for productions to register for the scheme and restart shooting is 28 February 2021.
-Claims made under the scheme can be backdated to 28 July 2020.
+Future claims made under the scheme can be backdated to 28 July 2020.

 HMRC New Payment Schemes